BUMETCS673/CS673F23TEAM6/team.md

 #### Aishwarya Raja
 Hi I am Aishwarya Raja.
 This is my first semester of my MS CS degree and excited to learn new technologies and features.
 I am also excited to learn more from this course and our project.
 Happy to connect with you all!

+#### Nidhi Desai
+Hello Team!
+I am Nidhi Desai.
+This is the first semester of my MS CS graduate program.
+I worked at Capgemini as an Analyst for around ten months, where I was a member of the Automation Testing team.My role was to write scripts to test the test cases as well as rectify the existing test suites.
+By the end of the course, I hope to have learned more about Software Engineering and the tools that are employed.
+I'm excited about the opportunity to work with everyone to develop an awesome project!